Yadu0/AI-AUTOMATIONS/README.md

 - **Usage**: It explains how to use the project with both voice and text inputs.
 - **Future Improvements**: Mention of features you might want to consider implementing later.

-You can copy and paste this into a `README.md` file in your repository!
-If you have any additional custom features or information to add, feel free to edit it accordingly.